 Geoff serves as Deputy Director of both SNAPP and NCEAS, one of SNAPP’s foundational partners.
 He has helped science organizations do conservation actions since 2004.
 He led watershed restoration projects in Northern California, managed research and education programs for the California Academy of Sciences, served as Treasurer of the Board of Directors for RE-volv (a renewable energy non-profit), and was a Fellow with both the Environmental Defense Fund’s Climate Corps and the Coro Center for Civic Leadership.

-While completing a Master’s in Conservation Planning with the Bren School of Environmental Science and Management at the University of California, Santa Barbara, Geoff worked with Northern Californian ranchers to identify feasible practices to minimize local wolf-livestock conflicts and support coexistence with this predator.
+While completing a Master’s in Conservation Planning with the Bren School of Environmental Science and Management at UC Santa Barbara, Geoff worked with Northern Californian ranchers to identify feasible ways to minimize local wolf-livestock conflicts and support coexistence with this predator.

 Benita Hussain is the Director of the Wildlife Conservation Society’s Conservation Solutions division, which focuses on three of WCS’s cross-cutting efforts: Climate Change, Food & Economic Security, and Sustainable Business.
 Prior, Benita was a public affairs director at Bloomberg Philanthropies, where she helped shape Mike Bloomberg’s global agenda on cities and climate change, and was also a climate advisor to the late-Boston Mayor Thomas M. Menino.
 Benita earned a Bachelors in Environmental Studies from Cornell University and has a law degree from Fordham University School of Law.
 An avid surfer and swimmer living in Brooklyn with her husband and son, her travel and environmental writing has appeared in Outside Magazine, SIERRA, GOOD, and the Boston Globe.